omarmyrm/google_takeout_live_photos_python/README.md

 4) Wait for the process to end without interacting with the chosen directory,

 #Disclaimer:
 The modification or wrong operation of this program could lead to permanent loss of data.
-You to your own risk
+You take it to your own risk.